ZoeELin/Ad-Managing/README.md

 - [ ] Test for API that can handle over 10,000 Requests Per Secoud.

 ## Quick Start
+Go to https://ad-managing.onrender.com to view the site.

-Go to https://ad-managing.onrender.com/api/v1/ad to GET the data.
+https://ad-managing.onrender.com/api/v1/ad to GET the data.

 ## Installation and Use